 - Wheat and gluten allergies are often considered interchangeable, but they’re not the same thing.
 If your baby’s allergic or sensitive to gluten, the problem is the combination of protein fragments found in grains like wheat, rye, oats, and barley.
 If he’s allergic to wheat, then the problem is just with the wheat protein.

 - A gluten allergy is called Celiac disease.
-Celiac is a chronic, life-long condition; those who have it will never outgrow their sensitivity to gluten.
+Celiac is a chronic, life-long condition; those who have it will never outgrow their allergy to gluten and will need to be on a super strict NO GLUTEN diet for the rest of their lives to stay healthy.

 - Some babies and toddlers may have acute and severe wheat allergies; others may have wheat sensitivities that cause chronic, less severe symptoms.